CS-uk-applicant/HMCTSTaskManagement/README.md

 dotnet restore
 ```
 4. Run the project:
+Navigate into the main project folder containing the '.csproj' file (It will be CodeProject in this case):
 ```bash
 dotnet run
 ```
+Then open your browser at the url shown in the console.
+The url can be seen in front of something like 'Now listening on'.

+Important Note: Running `dotnet run` from the terminal starts the server but does not open a browser automatically.
+To launch the project in a browser, either copy the URL from the console output or run the project from Visual Studio using IIS Express.
 This should run the project.

+Alternatively, you can also right click on the folder 'CodeProject', click on 'set as startup project'.
+In the dropdown below the top menu bar, you will see options like http/htts/IIS Express etc. Select IIS Express and click on 'play' icon, this will run the project on your browser.

 API Endpoints:
 1. Home page - List of Tasks